Konstal N: Specifications

 The N was a bidirectional motor tramcar, equipped with four sliding doors.

 In post-war Poland, many cities struggled with significant shortages of rolling stock, and therefore it was necessary to develop a tram with simple construction and easy assembly.
 It was decided to copy the construction of the German tram Kriegsstraßenbahnwagen (KSW), developed during the Second World War to satisfy the demand of local tram transport companies.
 Due to the lack of motors, initially the ND trailers for Upper Silesia were built.

 The successor of Konstal N was Konstal 4N.

 Usage

 The N standard-gauge trams were supplied to: Gdańsk, Gorzów Wielkopolski, Sopot, the Upper silesian conurbation, Kraków, Poznań, Szczecin, Warsaw, and Wrocław, while narrow-gauge versions were used, among others, in Bielsko-Biała, Bydgoszcz, Grudziądz, Elbląg, Inowrocław, Jelenia Góra, Legnica, Łódź, Olsztyn, Słupsk, Toruń and Wałbrzych.

-To this day, two units are operated in Bytom, where they are used on a single-track tram line no. 38.
+To this day, two units are operated in Bytom, where they are used on a single-track tram line no. 38 during weekends, replacing one regular tram.
 These are trams no. 954 from 1949, and no. 1118 from 1951.